10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 #### _[WebPageTest](https://www.webpagetest.org/)_

-WebPageTest is the preferred tool at 10up for compiling performance budgets and identifying areas of improvement.
+WebPageTest is the preferred tool at Kanopi for compiling performance budgets and identifying areas of improvement.
 We run tests with the following settings:

 * Test Location: *Virginia - EC2(Chrome, Firefox)*